 After a few moments, the boy gradually turned to face her, ‘I’m so sorry – Emily.’

 Tentatively she looked up at him, ‘Oh Joe, what are we going to do?’

 It crazed him; he looked at her now wanting.
 She seemed different, fragile, delicate almost.
 It felt as though she were giving herself to him.
 No . . .
 No . . . he found himself repeating, he didn’t want this; he wanted the warmth of her, the woman.
 Then softly, she kissed him on the lips.

 Emily, was tired of the boy’s constant drain of affection, but now caught sight of his inner strength she so desperately craved.
 She watched his scrutiny fluctuate across his brow, her eyes flinching with every ripple begging almost in anticipation.

-Joe once again looked down at her but this time he did not search for the woman; instead, he pulled her close and strangely, did not search for her love.
+Joe again looked down at her, but this time he did not search for the woman; instead, he pulled her close and strangely, did not search for her love.

 My greatest appreciation to ArtTower for the first mystical image of a beautiful girl.